playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 This template that's defined by `ng-template` is called a "view", and when it is rendered to the screen, it is called an "embedded view".

-This embedded view is located in the DOM where the `ng-template` that used the `ngTemplateOutlet` resides.
-That is to say, if you look at the element inspector, the element will be placed where you'd expect the `ng-template` to be located based on the structure of your code.
+This embedded view is located in the DOM, where the `ng-template` that used the `ngTemplateOutlet` resides.
+That is to say, if you look at the element inspector, the element is placed where you'd expect the `ng-template` to be located based on the structure of your code.

 Knowing that, you can see that the following example would show the user three of the most mythical beasts imaginable: